KNOWLDGE/programming-language-list/README.md

 ## Our Goal
 Our goal is to have a multitude of Programming Languages listed with information like their history, their use and more.

+## Thanks to..
+[The Hello World Collection](http://helloworldcollection.de/) for there list of programming Languages.

+## List of Contributors